 Let’s assume you’re proposing a new website for the fictitious hardware company Tim’s Toolshed.
-Here’s a short example of an introduction section:
+Here’s a short example of a web design proposal problem statement:

 Tim’s Toolshed is primed for growth — you’re attracting some local traffic from Google, and you’re keeping your audience engaged with a monthly newsletter.
 But while growth is good, sales could be much better.
 You’re currently making most of your sales through retail, but you’d like to attract more home improvement businesses and contractors for partnerships since margins are higher.

 While you’re getting the occasional partnership inquiry, your current website is holding you back.
 The current design isn’t mobile-friendly, and the content has been neglected.
 A lift in sign-ups of just 10% could bring Tim’s Toolshed an additional $10,000 per month in revenue, attracting new partners and positioning your company as a thought leader in the tool industry.

 Note how this example focuses on the pain (low sales and slim margins) and only briefly mentions the solution (a refreshed website).

 By focusing more on the pain you’ll resolve than the work you’ll deliver, you’ll instantly set yourself apart from the pack and prove to clients that you have their best interests in mind from the beginning.